 This time, Ingersoll-Rand made its biggest buyout ever.
 IR agreed to pay $1.45 billion for Precision Flow Systems from a group of private equity investors.
 Precision Flow makes a bunch of engineered pumps, boosters and other systems for water, chemicals and food and beverage customers.
 This is an easy bolt-on for IR’s current fluids management business and actually would nearly triple the size of its current revenues from the segment.

 At the same, IR has continued to see more demand from its air conditioning and HVAC unit Trane.
 Both here and across the world, heating and cooling are often the biggest demanders of electricity/power.
 With global energy surging, especially in key emerging markets, IR has steadily clipped higher revenues from the unit.

 All of this has made, IR a growth machine among industrial stocks.
-The firm saw EPS grow more than 29% during the fourth quarter and more than 24% for all of 2018.
+The firm saw continuing EPS grow more than 61% during Q1 and more than 24% for all of 2018.